kubedb/docs/docs/guides/qdrant/backup/logical/index.md

 section_menu_id: guides
 ---

-# Backup and Restore Qdrant Database Using KubeStash
+# Backup and Restore Qdrant database using KubeStash

-KubeStash allows you to backup and restore `Qdrant` databases logically.
-This guide will show you how to take logical backup and restore your `Qdrant` databases using KubeStash.
+KubeStash allows you to backup and restore `Qdrant` databases.
+This guide will show you how to take logical backup and restore your `Qdrant` databases using `Kubestash`.

 ## Before You Begin